ClusterHQ/flocker/docs/releasenotes/index.rst

 * The container API client now allows volumes to be attached to containers.
 * The container API client now supports retrieval of container state.
 * Fixed a bug where the Flocker control service sometimes listened on the wrong port.
-* The :ref:`Flocker Plugin for Docker<plugin>` now supports specifying the size during volume creation.
+* The :ref:`Flocker plugin for Docker<plugin>` now supports specifying the size during volume creation.
 * Fixed a bug where Flocker would fail to service requests that had an unexpected format.

 Previous Releases